rackerlabs/docs-cloud-load-balancers/api-docs/cloud-load-balancers-v1/index.rst

 *Last updated:* |today|

+The Rackspace Cloud Load Balancers service enables customers to quickly load-balance multiple Cloud Servers or external servers for optimal resource utilization through a simple Representational State Transfer (REST) web service interface.

+The :how-to:`Cloud Load Balancers FAQ <cloud-load-balancers>` provides more information about the service.

 Use the following links to jump directly to user and reference information for using the Rackspace Cloud Load Balancers service REST API.